Flats Fishing:

 WINGS: Calf tail, saddle hackle tips, rabbit fur, marabou, synthetic fish hair or craft fur are useful.
 White, brown, tan, pink and yellow are the most common colors.
 Krystal Flash or Flashabou is often added.
 Some patterns call for grizzly or cree saddle hackle tips tied in as sides along a hair wing.

 EYES: Vary the weights of your flies by the weight and size of the eyes; medium bead chain is the most common.
 For shallow water use small bead chain eyes, no bead chain eyes, plastic or mono eyes.
 For deeper water, lead / dumbbell eyes in a variety of sizes are effective.
 For example, while we recommend 1/50th and 1/36th lead eyes on the Clouser Minnows described below, you may want to experiment with 1/100th lead eyes as well.
 For tailing fish or skinny water use an unweighted fly (tied without any bead chain eyes) like a Bunny Bone.
-It is also important when you assemble your fly collection to have the primary colors represented: pink, silver/white, brown / tan / amber, gold / yellow and green.
+It is also important when you assemble your fly collection to have the primary colors represented: pink, silver/white, brown / tan / amber, gold / yellow and orange.
 Note: A simplistic approach to fly selection is to match the fly color to the bottom color.
 If the bottom is light in color, try a Gotcha.
-If the bottom is tan or dark in color, try an Amber Shrimp.
+If the bottom is tan or dark in color, try crab.
 You can do well bonefishing with just these two patterns.

 The flies listed here, and the materials to tie them, can be purchased through the Compleat Angler – 203-655-9400.